-The main goal of the soundproofing curtains is to absorb the sound which comes trough the windows.
+The main goal of the soundproofing curtains is to absorb the sound which comes through the windows.
 As you probably do not want to put soundproofing foam on your windows as it will look awful and without any sunlight, your rented apartment might look like a dungeon.
 These soundproofing curtains have a different absorption power depending on the decibel of the sound, usually, it is specified on the packaging of the soundproof curtains.

 My personal recommendation is to simply get the thickest ones you can get, just keep in mind that the thicker they are the heavier they get.
 So make sure that your curtain holder is strong enough to take the additional load.
 Another option of how to soundproof your windows is by using window inserters, these are usually made out of some kind of special plastic and they are directly placed on the windows.
-The problem is that this will increase the width of the windows and you might find it hard to open the windows, although there are some brands that can be simply taken often a matter of minutes.
+The problem is that this will increase the width of the windows and you might find it hard to open the windows, although there are some brands that can be simply taken off in a matter of minutes.

 Now you might think that you have to put some soundproofing foam on your floor, this is not ideal and will not work.
 All you have to do is to put a good thick rug on the floor.
-Generally speaking the thikcker the rug is the better its soundproofing qualities are.
+Generally speaking the thicker the rug is the better its soundproofing qualities are.
 You do not even have to cover the entire floor but it will still be a good idea if you have the possibility to do that, on the other hand, it will be a nightmare to clean so it is up to you how big of a rug you use.

 I personally use a small rubber rug that sits right under my desk and chair, this way any additional noise which my equipment makes will not be channeled down into the floor which might bounce the sound back to my microphone.